What is a CPT Code?

 RPM CPT Code: 99453

 RPM CPT Code: 99453 handles remote monitoring of physiologic parameters, including weight, blood pressure, pulse oximetry, respiratory flow rate.
-The code represents the initial; set-up and patient education on the use of equipment.
-This is one time billing code that is used at initial enrollment.
-The devices recommended must be ordered by a physician or qualified healthcare professional (QHP).
+This code represents the initial setup and patient education on how to use connected devices as well as best practices on when to take measurements.
+CPT code 99453 is a one-time billing code that is used when a patient initially enrolls into a remote monitoring program at the recommendation of a physician or qualified healthcare professional (QHP).
 CPT Code: 99453 averages about $19.00 when billable.

 RPM CPT Code: 99454

 RPM CPT Code: 99454 is used for the monthly remote monitoring of the physiological parameters and covers the supply and provisioning of the device that the patient is using.
 Again, the device must be ordered by a physician or QHP.
-CPT Code: 99454 is billable every 30 days and covers the cost of leasing the device for at home patient use.
-In 2021, CMS provided clarification that this code requires at least 16 days of device readings that need to be submitted by the patient within the 30-day period.
-These recordings from the patient will be remotely sent to their care team.
+CPT Code: 99454 is billable every 30 days and covers the cost a provider incurs if they lease or purchase the device for their patient.
+In 2021, CMS provided clarification that this code requires the patient to submit at least 16 days of device readings during the 30-day period.
 The standard reimbursement for CPT Code: 99454 regardless of the cost of devices, is $62.00 for technologies provided under this code.

 RPM CPT Code: 99457

-RPM CPT Code: 99454 is used for the care management of RPM.It is the monthly billing code for RPM patients.
-It requires 20 minutes of interactive virtual care during the calendar month that a qualified healthcare provider or care manager gives to the patient.
+RPM CPT Code: 99454 is used for the care management and coordination.
+This monthly billing code for RPM patients requires 20 minutes of interactive virtual care during the calendar month that a qualified healthcare provider or care manager gives to the patient.
 This code is billable once a month regardless of the RPM patient’s conditions.
 On average the reimbursement for this code is $52.00.

 RPM CPT Code: 99458